bogdanfinn/tls-client-api/Readme.md

 ### Frequently Asked Questions / Errors
 * **I can not do a successful POST Request.**

-Be aware that when you do a POST Request an want to provide a forwarded request body in the `requestBody` field it has to be a string.
+Be aware that when you do a POST Request and want to provide a forwarded request body in the `requestBody` field it has to be a string.
 That means if you want to send JSON you need to stringify this JSON to a string first.

+* **How can I use other request body content types besides json? **

+`requestBody` accepts strings and forwards them as the payload. combined with the `content-type` header the api makes the actual request body out of it.
+You can use for example `application/x-www-form-urlencoded` content type in the header and then just provide as request body a string similar to `key=value&key=value`

 For more Questions and answers please refer to https://github.com/bogdanfinn/tls-client#frequently-asked-questions--errors